tmoreland72/tmoreland72/README.md

 Currently, I am a functional full-stack developer.
 I retired from from my previous business, [Identity Automation](https://www.identityautomation.com) in 2019.
 I built that business from a 1 person solo act to a 120+ person software company over a course of 15 years.
 Now I'm back to coding and building tools and apps that I enjoy using in hopes that others will to.
 </p>

-> ⚡ Fun fact: I started my programming career as a Marine in 1991
->  I was originally taught COBOL and then spent the remainder of my career developing in ADA while helping support the largest connected network in the world (running Banyan Vines).
+> ⚡ Fun fact: I started my programming career as a Marine in 1991.
+I was originally taught COBOL and then spent the remainder of my career 4-year tour developing in ADA while helping support the largest connected network in the world (running Banyan Vines).
+I spent time in California, North Carolina, Virginia and Okinawa, Japan.

 I have kids in middle and high school.
 We have been gamers since they were old enough to sit at a computer.
 That is where I am "Graypes O'Wrathe".